Colpocorto/gauntlet-editor/algorithm/format.md

 +01   WVxxxPSH
             W   =   horizontal wrap maze (no wall)
             V   =   vertical wrap maze (wall)
-            P   =   find the potion
+            P   =   remove all exits but one?
             S   =   shot can stun other players
             H   =   shot can hurt other players